Connect with others who understand.

 • Overactive sweat glands

-Exposure to different irritants, including allergens, may trigger eczema flares.
-Common triggers include soaps, detergents, lotions with fragrance, cosmetics, dust mites, and pet dander.
+Exposure to different irritants, including allergens, may trigger eczema flares (a sudden worsening of symptoms).
+Common triggers include:

 3. Athlete’s Foot and Eczema Are Commonly Found on Different Parts of the Feet

-Common symptoms of athlete’s foot are itchiness, burning, and stinging.
-The way athlete’s foot looks can change depending on the type of infection — a toe web infection, vesicular-type, moccasin-type, or ulcerative infection.
+Common symptoms of athlete’s foot include itchiness, burning, and stinging.
+The way athlete’s foot looks can change depending on the type of infection — toe web, vesicular-type, moccasin-type, or ulcerative.
 Athlete’s foot may appear as:

 • Inflamed skin with a reddish, grayish, or purplish appearance